TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states

 \subsection{States and representations}

+The starting point for building states are single site states.
+For each kind of site, predefined states designated by their names are defined.
+For example, for qubits one has "Up" or "0", "Dn" or "1" and "+" and "-" and more (for a list of all predefined state names, see the online documentation).
+A state which is not predefined can be represented by a vector of complex numbers such as \verb"[1, 0]".
+For mixed representations, there is one predefined state for all site types called "FullyMixed" which corresponds to the infinite temperature state (with $\rho = \mathbb{1} / d$ proportional to the identity matrix).
+A general local mixed state can be represented by a matrix of complex numbers such as $[[0.5\ 0];[0\ 0.5]]$.

-In TMS, both pure and mixed states are represented by a \verb"State" object.
+In TMS, both pure and mixed representations are held by \verb"State" objects.
 All operations on \verb"State" objects will work in the same way, with the same syntax independently of the nature, pure or mixed, of the state (as long as such operations make sense for this representation).